Eleanor Steber

-Biography
+Life and career

 Eleanor Steber was born in Wheeling, West Virginia on July 17, 1914.
 She was the daughter of William Charles Steber, Sr. (1888–1966) and Ida Amelia (née Nolte) Steber (1885–1985).
 She had two younger siblings – William Charles Steber, Jr. (1917–2002) and Lucile Steber Leslie (1918–1999).
+As a child Eleanor studied piano in Wheeling and also studied voice with her mother.
+After graduating from Warwood High School, she attended and graduated from the New England Conservatory of Music in Boston, where she studied under William L. Whitney, himself a student of Luigi Vannuccini.

 She made her debut at the Metropolitan Opera in 1940 and was one of its leading artists through 1961.
 She was known for her large, flexible silvery voice, particularly in the high-lying soprano roles of Richard Strauss.
 She was equally well known for her lyrical portrayals of Mozart's heroines, many in collaboration with conductors Kurt Adler, Bruno Walter.
 Beyond Mozart and Strauss her repertoire was quite varied.

-She was noted for success in the music of Wagner, Alban Berg, Giacomo Puccini and also in French opera.
+She was noted for success in the music of Wagner, Hector Berlioz, Alban Berg, Giacomo Puccini and also in French opera.
 Steber sang the lead in the world premiere of the American opera Vanessa by Samuel Barber.
 She was also featured in a number of Metropolitan Opera premieres, including Strauss's Arabella, Mozart's Die Entführung aus dem Serail, and Berg's Wozzeck.

 Outside the Metropolitan her career included a 1953 engagement at the Bayreuth Wagner Festival, where her performance as Elsa in Lohengrin was highly acclaimed and recorded by Decca Records.
 She sang with Arturo Toscanini in his 1944 NBC Symphony broadcast of Beethoven's Fidelio.
 In 1954 at the Florence May Festival she sang a celebrated performance of Minnie in Puccini's La fanciulla del West with conductor Dimitri Mitropoulos.
 With Serge Koussevitzky and the Boston Symphony Orchestra she sang the world premiere in 1948 of Samuel Barber's Knoxville: Summer of 1915, a work which she commissioned.